JuliaLabs/Cassette.jl/docs/src/contextualdispatch.md

 This transformation yields several extra points of overloadability in the form of various Cassette methods, such as [`prehook`](@ref), [`posthook`](@ref), and [`execute`](@ref).
-Together, these methods form Cassette's "contextual dispatch" interface, so-called because it allows an extra context parameter to participate in what would normally be a simple dispatch to the underlying method call.
+Together, these methods form Cassette's "contextual dispatch" interface, so called because it allows an extra context parameter to participate in what would normally be a simple dispatch to the underlying method call.